• Skip to primary navigation

 Instructions

-• Add the potatoes to a pan of boiling water.
+• Add 1 kg Maris Piper potatoes to a pan of boiling water.
 Bring to the boil and simmer for 13-15 minutes.
 The time depends on the size you have chopped the potatoes.

-30 ml Whole milk, 75 g Butter, 2 tablespoon Creme fraiche, 1 pinch Sea salt and black pepper
+• Drain and mash the potatoes and then add 75 g Butter, 30 ml Whole milk, 2 tablespoon Creme fraiche.
+Season with 1 pinch Sea salt and ground black pepper.

-• Serve topped with chives and chopped spring onions (scallions); (optional)
+• Serve topped with chives and chopped spring onions (scallions); (optional).

 • Cut all the potatoes to the same size to ensure that they all cook the same.